-4.10.7.
+- 4.10.7.
 For "embedded" developments, there is the example of an individual retail store being surveyed within a greater retail park in a suburban location.
 In such a case, people walking from another store to the store being surveyed cannot be recorded as pedestrian trips, as this would be equally as misleading.
 What needs to be identified in such cases is the main method of transport that visitors to the surveyed store use to arrive at/depart from the greater retail park.
 This just requires a slight change to the wording of the main mode question in the survey interview.
-For non-exception sites the question may look like this: "For this particular journey, has your main method of transport been vehicle, walking, cycle, bus or train?"
-For an embedded development, the wording would change to this: "Has your main method to this retail park been vehicle, cycle, walking, bus or train?"
+For non-exception sites the question may look like this: "For this particular journey, has your main method of transport (by distance) been vehicle, walking, cycle, scooter, bus or train?"
+For an embedded development, the wording would change to this: "Has your main method of transport (by distance) to this retail park been vehicle, cycle, scooter, walking, bus or train?"
 This slight change makes the context of the trip much clearer for people being interviewed.
-An example of an "embedded" survey specification is included at the end of this document.
+An example of an "embedded" survey specification is included at the end of this document. - 4.10.8.
+There is one further exception to consider for surveys at sites that have outdoor seating where there is no fixed pedestrian access to the outdoor area.
+An example is a café in a town centre (as multi-modal TRICS surveys don't tend to take place at cafes outside of central areas), although the same would apply to a pub or a restaurant with outdoor seating.
+If a survey is to take place at one of these development types, careful consideration should be given as to how people who physically enter and exit the site are recorded in relation to those who may arrive and site at the outdoor tables.
+Because of this anomaly, survey specifications including outdoor seating areas that are not bordered with people directed to a specific site access point are somewhat more complex, with extra wording required to prevent potential double-counting taking place.
+The TRICS team can provide further guidance on this upon request.